 In spite of the fame that came with the photograph, Rosenthal made little money from it.
 He received a $4,200 bonus in war bonds from the AP, a $1,000 prize from a camera magazine, and about $700 for a few radio interviews.
-His name does not appear on the Marine Corps statue.
+His name does not appear on the Marine Corps statue until 1982.

-Following his death in 2006 at the age of 94, he was awarded the Distinguished Public Service Medal by the Marine Corps.
+Following his death in 2006 at the age of 94, he was awarded the Department of the Navy Distinguished Public Service Award by the Marine Corps.
 The Hollywood film Flags of Our Fathers recounts the story behind the photograph and its impact on six men, one photographer and an entire nation.